uchicago-cs/cmsc23320/website/projects/project2_tips.rst

   4KB and doesn't send more data until it receives a first ACK.
 If you send (for example) 32KB all at once, then you're ignoring the windows size.

-* **Sending only one packet when segmentizing**: Whenever you process the send buffer, you should always send as many packets as possible without exceeding the receiver's advertised window.
+* **Sending only one packet when segmenting**: Whenever you process the send buffer, you should always send as many packets as possible without exceeding the receiver's advertised window.
 A common pitfall is to correctly identify that the send buffer contains more than one MSS of data, but then sending only that first MSS, instead of sending as many packets allowed by SND.WND.